Playing an active role in the local community is hugely important to us at Brachers.

 We have taken, and continue to take, steps to incorporate environmental good practice across all areas of the business, underpinned by our Environmental Policy.
 This includes, but is not limited to:

-as an example, in 2019 we recycled 9105 tonnes of waste, 100% of our cardboard was recycled and 100% of our general waste avoided landfill, being used as refuse-derived fuel through the energy-from-waste process.
+- as an example, in 2022 to 2023 we recycled 10,780 tonnes of waste, 100% of our cardboard was recycled and 100% of our general waste avoided landfill, being used as refuse-derived fuel through the energy-from-waste process.

 As a result of our efforts, we have achieved ISO14001, which sets environmental management system quality standards.